WARNING: OldscoolBMX is closed and this site has been left up purely for nostalgia. Enjoy!

 For a year they printed a limited edition run of classic tees and clothing.
 At the end of 2014 they wrapped up the run.
 Now the last of these reproduction tees are going fast on their Oldscool BMX etsy shop.
 Get yours now before it’s too late!

-Update: When Hal and Leigh hung up the Oldscool project, Hal carried on with various web projects like Travel For Wildlife Our Wild Yard and Rent a Private Island.
-Check out what he’s been up to at Hal Brindley.com.
+Update: When Hal and Leigh hung up the Oldscool project, Hal started a wildlife clothing brand called Truly Wild and carried on with various web projects like Travel For Wildlife and Our Wild Yard.
 Leigh is still kicking ass as team manager at Mongoose!